Accessibility

 The theatre bars are located in the Dress Circle and Grand Circle.
 A member of theatre staff will offer assistance purchasing beverages.
 Programmes and Ice Creams are available in the main foyer and auditorium.

-The theatre is fitted with a Williams Sound hearing assistance system.
+The theatre is fitted with a Sennheiser radio frequency assisted hearing system.
 Headsets are available on a first come first served basis.

 The following receivers are available: